-8 West Africa Food you must try:
+8 West African Dishes you must try:

 1. Thieboudienne

-This traditional Senegalese dish is made from rice, fish and tomato sauce.
-Other ingredients often include onions, cabbage, carrots, cassava and peanut oil.
 It’s a one-pot dish into which you can throw any vegetables you have to hand.
 Filling and tasty, this dish is commonly featured on every daily menu because it’s always a good option.

-We tried a few versions of these West African dishes during our visit to the old colonial city of Saint-Louis.
 There’s a great little local restaurant here called La Linguere.
 You’ll find some great food here at very affordable prices.
 You can usually choose the protein, such as chicken or fish.

 Thieboudiene is one of the popular West African dishes every visitor must try.